Procedures for an evacuation will be coordinated by the UEC and are as follows:

 6. Assign Building Coordinators or other assigned personnel, as needed, to be stationed by all building entrances to prevent unsuspecting personnel from reentering the building.

-7. Issue an all clear order stating that general public may reenter the building.
+7. Issue an all-clear order stating that the general public may reenter the building.

 About BYU-I Emergency Response